Setting up Gwen for teams just got a whole lot easier!

 Create and Commit a Workspace to Git

 To create a Gwen workspace for your team, perform the following (only one person in the team needs to do this):

-- Download and extract the latest gwen-workspace.zip to a location on your file system.
-(Also have a read of the README.txt file that is extracted in the root).
+- Download and extract the workspace.zip to a location on your computer

 - Tweak or add team wide settings to the gwen.properties file in the workspace root.
 You can also tailor the wrapper scripts if necessary (for example, if you want to change the default Gwen launch options or add some new ones).

 - Verify that it all works by launching

 - Commit and push the workspace to your remote Git repository (see online Git help if you are not sure how to do this)

 To use the workspace on any machine, perform the following (all team members need to do this):